sherzodcode/diary-API/readme.txt

 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

 ////////
+date: 10.04.2023

+Time is 13:54 , i'm in my room.
+I should've go to the station but i delayed in a barbershop.
+Todya's goal is same with yesterday's, i need to fix prisma problem.

+////////

+////////
 date: 09.04.2023

 Today is a FIghtt dayyyy!!!
 Israel Adesanya vs Alex Poatan Pereira, there's still more than 10 hours until fight.
 It's 00:43 right now btw.